 Our rescue is completely foster based, and we do not have a facility.
 This means that all of our cats are in private residences.
 We feel this is an excellent way for cats to feel more comfortable, show their true personalities and receive better socialization.

 Yes, but we do require an application to be filled out prior to meeting any of our cats.
 We require this because all of our cats are in private residences, and we have an obligation to screen anyone entering our foster's homes.
 Please read the profile of your intended cat to see which town he or she is currently located.

 Absolutely!
 This is our foster with intent to adopt program.
 Anyone who is approved through our adoption process can request to foster with intent to adopt.
 This is a trial period of approximately 30 days, where you can see if your new kitty is a good fit.
 If not, you can return the cat to our care and at your request, we can refund your adoption fee.
 If you would like to choose a different cat, that is also an option.

 Our rescue often takes in adult cats, and they can require a few months to properly adjust to a new home and feel comfortable enough to show their true personalities.
 Due to this, we offer extended trial periods in these circumstances.

-Kittens must be 12 weeks of age to be adopted as an only pet.
-Kittens under 12 weeks of age can go home if adopted in pairs or to a home with another cat.
+Kittens can go to homes with other cats in residence as early as 8 weeks of age or if adopted in pairs.
+If the home has no other cats, the kitten must be 12 weeks of age to be adopted alone.
 Kittens need to learn proper socialization from birth to 12 weeks of age.
-If they are not given the opportunity to properly socialize they can display problems behaviors (i.e. biting too hard, not knowing to retract their claws, single kitten syndrome).
+If they are not given the opportunity to properly socialize they can display problem behaviors (i.e. biting too hard, not knowing to retract their claws, single kitten syndrome).

 Please contact our rescue immediately.
 As per our adoption contract, we require 4 weeks to properly rehome your adopted cat, unless there is an extreme emergency.
 If there is an extreme emergency, we will make an exception .
 We stand by our cats, and ALWAYS take them back.